sm/json/README.md

     NAME

     sm-json - find variable in json file

     SYNOPSIS

-  Usage of ./sm-mustache:
+    sm-json [options]

+    OPTIONS
-    -path="{path}": path to value
+      -path="{path}"        path to retrieve value from
-    -uri="{uri}": json uri or path to file
+      -path|--path "{path}" path to retrieve value from -uri="{uri}"          json uri (url or path to file) -uri|--uri "{uri}"    json uri (url or path to file)

-    -uri|--uri "{uri}"

-      specify the json file to use

-    -path|--path "{path}"

-      specify the path to variable

     DESCRIPTION

-  sm-json will read the given json file and get value.
+    Opens a json file from --uri and returns the value found at the given --path